MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P14-Polish-Gameplay/content.md

-Now that we have a *launched* property one the penguin, we can add a check to the update method, so that everything is only executed if the penguin has already launched:
+Now that we have a *launched* property one the penguin, we can add a check to the update method, so that everything is only executed if the penguin exists and has already launched:

 	override func update(delta: CCTime) {
+		if let currentPenguin = currentPenguin {
        	    if currentPenguin.launched {
-	        ... // <- all previous content of this method belongs inside of this if-statement }
+	       	 ... // <-previous content of this method belongs inside of this if-statement }
        }
+    }

 Now all the checks will only be performed after firing the penguin.

 As a final step we actually need to set the *launched* flag to *TRUE*, once a penguin is fired.
-Therefore add this line to the *releaseCatapult* method:
+Therefore, change the currentPenguin's launched flag to true in the *releaseCatapult* method:

+    if let joint = mouseJoint {
+            ...
-    currentPenguin.launched = true
+            currentPenguin!.launched = true
+       }

 With this important optimization our *next attempt* mechanism is completed for now!
 You just have improved the game quite a bit.
 Run your